imagineLife/human-effort/ComponentMaster.md

 We can become over-dependant on dependencies.
 We may be using dependencies that introduce dozens, even hundreds of lines of logic into our code, just to save ourselves 3-4 lines of manual effort.
 We may not realize that we can do the same thing a dependency does!
 Maybe even sometimes resulting in less confusion, more simplicity, and even more trust in the code!
 We might find oursevles programming to fit the depndency that has breaking changes, just to solve the same problem that was solved before the break.

-#### Take Advice
-Listen to those who are ahead of you.
-They might have solved the exact problems you are working on.

-#### Look for advice
-Look for people who have what you want.
-They can give you insights.

-#### Keep Learning && Applying
+#### Learn More JS
-**Learn that JS detail** that you might be sort-of interested in...
+Learn that JS detail that you might be sort-of interested in...
 Call.
 Bind.
 Reduce.
 Currying.
 Async / Await.

-**Learn more about react.**
+#### Master all the react
 useMemo.
 useRef.
 Suspense.